 Disrupting events, either national or local, make it hard to find talent to adequately staff your departments.
 Thanks to COVID-19, this is more evident now than perhaps ever before.

-With these challenges in mind, consider whether your team’s time is best spent worrying about finding coders or billers or on growing your practice?
-Outsourcing your revenue cycle eliminates the burden from your organization and places the responsibility on your partner to do what they do best.
+With these challenges in mind, consider whether your team’s time is best spent worrying about finding coders or billers or on growing your practice.
+RCM outsourcing benefits your organization by eliminating the burden from your organization and placing the responsibility on your partner to do what they do best.
 In turn, you regain bandwidth to focus on clinical excellence.